25

 Please note that public transportation tickets have to be purchased in advance, drivers do not sell tickets.

-Tip: public transportation is included in the Helsinki Card.
-Helsinki Card City covers the travel zones A and B. Helsinki Card Region covers the travel zones A, B and C.
+Tip: public transportation is included in the Helsinki Card CITY and Helsinki Card REGION.
+Helsinki Card CITY covers the travel zones A and B. Helsinki Card REGION covers the travel zones A, B and C. Please note that the digital Helsinki Card does not include public transport.

 • The Helsinki Airport is located approx. 20 km from Helsinki city center.
 Travel time by local train (trains I & P) is approx. 30 minutes, by bus (bus 600) approx. 40-50 minutes and by car approx. 30 minutes.
 The airport is located on the public transportation zone C. For public transportation information, please see information above.

-Stromma Finland provides private airport transfers.
+Stromma Finland provides private airport transfers on request.
 The transfer can be arranged both with or without guide service.
-For bookings & more information, please see the here.
+For bookings & more information, please see information on transfer services.

 • There are several harbors in Helsinki for ferries and cruise ships.